Powered by

 Cracks in homes and shattered dreams: Cost of Z-Morh tunnel in Gagangir

-Gagangir, a small village nearly 70 kilometers from Srinagar, is facing a challenging situation due to an ongoing construction project.
+Gagangir, a small village nearly 70 kilometres from Srinagar, is facing a challenging situation due to an ongoing construction project.
 The construction of the Z-Morh tunnel has caused cracks in nearly 100 homes in the village.
 These cracks have caused fear and uncertainty among residents since their homes have been significantly affected.

 Just a few days ago, a landslide made things even worse.
 Some houses suffered further cracks due to the landslide.
 The construction of a tunnel has caused many problems for the villagers.